kartikbhushan/kartikbhushan/README.md

 ### 🔭 I’m currently working on -

-Wordpress plugin for a Vulnerability Scanner integrated with OWASP ZAP scanner to find and report all the vulnerabilities present in your site. 🐱‍💻
+Wordpress plugin for a Vulnerability Scanner integrated with OWASP ZAP to find and report all the vulnerabilities present in your site. 🐱‍💻

 ### 📫 How to reach me?